Oratorio Society of Queens: History

 The chorus, subsequently conducted by Herbert Stavely Sammond, and later by Lawrence Rasmussen, performed two major concerts a year until 1943, when Mr. Rasmussen was called to service in World War II.
 Rehearsals were suspended until 1946 when Mr. Rasmussen returned.
 David Katz, founder of the Queens Symphony, succeeded Mr. Rasmussen in ensuing years, dispelling the notion that the works of the great masters are too deep and profound for the average person to understand and appreciate.
 By its seventy-fifth anniversary in 2003, Maestro David Close had, for thirty-five years, successfully continued the traditions established by the founding members.

 The expansion to full orchestra accompaniment with professional vocal soloists created the need for increased funding.
-Although it hosts its annual Fundraising Benefit Event each April, the society depends upon grants from corporate and public funds in addition to traditional ticket sales and subscriptions.
+Although it hosts its annual Fundraising Benefit Event each April, the society depends upon grants from corporate and public funds in addition to traditional ticket sales and Fall and Spring solicitations.

 In 1985, the Society changed its name to the Oratorio Society of Queens in recognition of membership deriving from all parts of Queens.
 The entire Borough was learning that one need not travel to Manhattan for classical music, one could go to The Performing Arts Center at Queensborough Community College, St. Andrew Avellino Church, the Reformed Temple of Forest Hills, Trinity Lutheran Church, Christ the King High School, Flushing Meadows-Corona Park under the Unisphere, Seuffert Bandshell in Forest Park, Bayside High School, Colden Center, or various venues in Brooklyn and Long Island.
 The Society appeared at the 1939 New York World's Fair and in later years at Lincoln Center.

+In July 2023, after 53 years of service, Maestro Close stepped down as Artistic Director and Conductor of the Oratorio Society of Queens.
+He is replaced by Dr. Jin H. Byun.